-Sun Life Financial's successful Sun Life Financial Musical Instrument Lending Library program is currently available in six public libraries - Toronto, Montreal, Vancouver, Calgary, Ottawa and Kitchener - and we continue to expand to more cities across Canada.
+Sun Life's successful Musical Instrument Lending Library program is currently available in ten public libraries - Toronto, Montreal, Vancouver, Calgary, Ottawa, Kitchener, Regina, Fredericton, Halifax and St. John’s - and we continue to expand to more cities across Canada.
 This national program enables people with a valid library card to borrow a variety of instruments such as guitars, ukuleles, violins, hand drums and portable keyboards.
 In addition to providing funding to cover the program operating costs, Sun Life has donated 150 musical instruments to each participating library to establish the collection.

 Sarah McLachlan School of Music